Quickstart — stand up a coalition

 This runbook brings up a minimal coalition: one

-CoalitionConfig referencing two existing citizens (two
+CoalitionConfig referencing two existing members (two

 block-building lattices, two standalone organisms, or one